Why Your Fridge Keeps Making Popping Noises: 7 Steps To Fix

 Has your fridge been making some strange popping noises?
 Don’t let that suspicious popping sound get you down, we’ve got a guide that can get it fixed!

 Doing your own troubleshooting with your fridge can save you money in repair bills.
 It’s also a great way to get a little bit more handy around the house.
 The problems that cause popping sounds are usually easy to handle on your own.

-Popping noises coming from your fridge can be perfectly normal.
-These can be caused by thermal expansion, refrigerant circulation, or different components turning on and off.
-However, popping noises can also be a sign of a broken water valve, a fridge that isn’t’ level, or other fixable problems.
+Loud popping noises in a refrigerator are typically due to the condenser coils heating and cooling.
+Fridge popping noises can be also caused by thermal expansion, refrigerant circulation, or components turning on and off – which are all normal.
+However, popping noises from a fridge can also be a sign of a broken water valve, a fridge that isn’t level, or other issues.

 What You’ll Need